tonyespy/edgex-core-snap/README.md

 least once to copy the default version into place.

 ## Limitations

- * the snap must be installed using --devmode; Work has started on confinement, however there are still some remaining issues to be resolved.

  * the snap is large (~630M), however it only includes a single JRE, shared by all services.
 No attempt has been made to optimize the size.